-T make a more luxurious (and some may say a little more healthy) version, add some oats, tasty dried fruits and a sprinkling of nuts into the crumble mix.
-This will result in a fruity base and very crunchy topping.
+To make a more luxurious (and some may say a little more healthy) version, add some oats, tasty dried fruits and a sprinkling of nuts into the crumble mix.
+This will result in a fruity base and a very crunchy topping.

-The crumble here with sharp, seasonal rhubarb.
-Delicious.
+The traditional rhubarb crumble here with sharp, seasonal rhubarb is delicious.

-Roasting helps the rhubarb to keep its beautiful colour and also intensifies the flavour creating a delicious and memorable Roasted Rhubarb Crumble.
+Roasting helps the rhubarb to keep its beautiful color and also intensifies the flavor creating a delicious and memorable roasted rhubarb and vanilla crumble recipe.

-and not forgetting the lovely gooseberry.
+And, not forgetting the lovely gooseberry for a gooseberry crumble recipe.
 Gooseberries (unlike the apple and rhubarb) can only be made with fresh berries when they are in season - use frozen at other times.

-So, for the spanner in the works in this mini collection, say hello to the savoury, meat-free version.
+So, for the spanner in the works in this mini collection, say hello to the savory, meat-free version.